-In order to prepare students for the increasingly complex intersection of business and law, the Yale Law School and Yale School of Management offer a combined three-year program in law and business.
+In order to prepare students for the increasingly complex intersection of business and law, Yale Law School and the Yale School of Management offer a combined three-year program in law and business.
 This program is unique because it offers both the JD and MBA degrees in three academic years (six semesters) without the need for summer classes.

-The Accelerated Integrated JD-MBA program is designed primarily for students interested in business law but will be of value in a variety of settings involving business and management.
-The program provides the analytical and quantitative skills necessary to solve complex legal and business challenges, which will be of value for a business law-related practice, as well as more broadly for careers as entrepreneurs and in business and non-profit organization management.
+The Accelerated JD-MBA program is designed primarily for students interested in business law but will be of value in a variety of settings involving business and management.
+The program provides the analytical and quantitative skills necessary to solve complex legal and business challenges, which will be of value for a business law-related practice, as well as more broadly for careers as entrepreneurs and in business and nonprofit organization management.

-Students can apply to enter the Accelerated Integrated JD-MBA program simultaneously and during their first year at the Law School.
+Students can apply to enter the Accelerated JD-MBA program simultaneously or during their first year at the Law School.
 The program is capped at fifteen students per year.
 YLS and SOM offer a four-year joint degree program as an option as well, with applications accepted simultaneously or to one school during the first year at the other.
 There is no enrollment cap on the four-year program.

 Course of Study

-|Year in program||Fall||
+|Year in program||Fall||Spring|

-|First year||YLS required 1st term (16 units).||
+|First year||YLS required 1st term (16 units).||YLS (12 -16 units)|

-|Second year||Multiple-titled Law core courses (12 units); additional SOM core courses (12 units); additional SOM electives; YLS (2, 3 or 4 units)|
+|Second year||Multiple-titled Law core courses (12 units); additional SOM core courses||SOM core courses (12 units); additional SOM electives; YLS (2, 3 or 4 units)|